Eccles History, Family Crest & Coats of Arms

 - T J Eccles, who arrived in Charleston, South Carolina in 1838

-- James, John, Mary, Robert, Samuel, Thomas, and William Eccles, all arrived in Philadelphia, Pennsylvania between 1840 and 1865
+- James, John, Mary, Robert, Samuel, Thomas, and William Eccles, all, who arrived in Philadelphia, Pennsylvania between 1840 and 1865

 Eccles Settlers in Canada in the 18th Century